Shire of Sherwood: Schools

-In an effort to boost school attendance in 1900, the government enforced the compulsory clauses of the Education Act of 1875 which required children from 6 to 12 years to attend at least 60 days out of the 110 days of the school's half-year.
+In an effort to boost school attendance in 1900, the government enforced the compulsory clauses of the Education Act 1875 which required children from 6 to 12 years to attend at least 60 days out of the 110 days of the school's half-year.
 To ensure that this was adhered to, police acted as attendance officers.
-There were amendments to the Education Act which raised school leaving age to 14 if a child had not reached Class 5.
+There were amendments to the Education Act 1875 which raised school leaving age to 14 if a child had not reached Class 5.
 Primary schools in Queensland were subjected to a government curriculum containing character forming elements.
 During the early 1900s, the School Paper, religious instruction and lessons in civics and morals were included in the curriculum.
 Between 1892 and 1920, Queensland primary schools used the Royal Reader.
 The Queensland Government eventually introduced the Queensland Reader to coincide with another change in the syllabus in 1915.

-In 1910, the State Education Amendment Act introduced religious instruction to State schools, which increased to two hours a week, to improve the morals of school children.
+The State Education Amendment Act 1910 introduced religious instruction to State schools, which increased to two hours a week, to improve the morals of school children.
 This followed lengthy campaign throughout Queensland by the Bible in State Schools League.
 With escalating criminal and immoral activities in the community it motivated this reversal by Protestant religions, who in 1875 had previously supported a secular education in government schools.

 Prior to the teacher training institution in 1914, Queensland State school teachers usually received training at the local primary school where they attended as pupils.
 Aspiring teachers trained for 3 or 4 years, and were regularly assessed as to their teaching ability.
 An average of three pupil teachers received training at Sherwood during the 1890s, with Oxley training one pupil teacher.
 Several teachers at Sherwood also served for lengthy periods with Ezekial Larter 8 years as head teacher from 1905, while his successor, Thomas Fielding, held this position for 14 years.
 In 1910, Frances Kingsford served 27 years, Constance Sparrow, served at Sherwood from 1914 to 1953 and in 1919, John Woodyard, had 37 years' service with Sherwood.
 Because of their lengthy service, teachers at Sherwood taught more than one generation in a family.